Sam Moskowitz: Biography

 As a child, Moskowitz greatly enjoyed reading science fiction pulp magazines.
 As a teenager, he organized a branch of the Science Fiction League.
 While still in his teens, Moskowitz became chairman of the first World Science Fiction Convention held in New York City in 1939.
 He barred several members of the rival Futurians club from the convention because they threatened to disrupt it.
 This event is referred to by historians of fandom as the "Great Exclusion Act".

-In the mid-1940s, Moskovitz founded the Eastern Science Fiction Association (ESFA), a science-fiction fandom organization based in Newark, New Jersey which held conventions.
+In the mid-1940s, Moskowitz founded the Eastern Science Fiction Association (ESFA), a science-fiction fandom organization based in Newark, New Jersey which held conventions.
 By the early 1950s, he began working professionally in the science fiction field.
 He edited Science-Fiction Plus, a short-lived genre magazine owned by Hugo Gernsback, in 1953.
 He compiled about two dozen anthologies, and a few single-author collections, most published in the 1960s and early 1970s.
 Moskowitz also wrote a handful of short stories (three published in 1941, one in 1953, three in 1956).
 His most enduring work is likely to be his writing on the history of science fiction, in particular two collections of short author biographies, Explorers of the Infinite and Seekers of Tomorrow, as well as the highly regarded Under the Moons of Mars: A History and Anthology of "The Scientific Romance" in the Munsey Magazines, 1912–1920.
 His exhaustive cataloging of early sf magazine stories by important genre authors remains the best resource for nonspecialists.

 He also taught a course with Robert Frazier.

 Theodore Sturgeon, although noting the book's many imperfections, praised Explorers of the Infinite, saying "no one has surveyed the roots of SF as well as Mr. M.; probably no one ever will; prossibly [sic], no one else can."